 How to Choose a Jigsaw: Orbital Blade Action

 Why do I like jigsaws?
 Lots of reasons.
-They’re safe, relatively quiet power saws that cut wood, plastic and metal with an oscillating blade.
+They’re safe, relatively quiet power saws that cut wood, plastic and metal with an oscillating blade that moves up and down.
 They’re ideal for light home renovations, crafts and curved woodworking cuts.
 And if you and I were walking the aisles of a big box hardware store looking to choose your first jigsaw, I’d start by sharing philosophy.
 I’ve always found that having a solid philosophy that reflects reality is key for everything in life.

-Click below to watch a video I made back in 2009 that shows orbital blade action in action on a jigsaw.
+Click below to watch a video I made back in 2009 that shows orbital blade action on a jigsaw.